Skip to main content

 Eric Edholm's takeaways:

 1. Amari Cooper turned around his Bills debut at halftime.
 It took a half for Cooper to get comfortable, but when he did he made his impact felt following last week’s trade from the Browns.
 Cooper had one first-half target, and it was a third-down drop on what should have been an easy grab.
 He was also seen grabbing his left hamstring and trying to get loose on the sideline in the first half.
 But Cooper would not go quietly in his Buffalo debut.
-He got loose for a TD on his first catch as a Bill, exploiting a great matchup in the red zone vs. a safety with the Titans bringing an all-out blitz.
+He got loose for a TD on his first catch as a Bill, exploiting a great matchup in the red zone versus a safety with the Titans bringing an all-out blitz.
 He then came back on the next series with a 19-yard catch that led to a field goal, and Cooper started the next series (which led to a TD) with a 27-yard grab.
-Cooper and the Bills started slowly offensively, going three and out on their first three drives, but they found a little rhythm before halftime and then cranked it up in the second half, ripping off 34 straight points to take control of the game.
+Cooper and the Bills started slowly offensively, going three-and-out on their first three drives, but they found a little rhythm before halftime and then cranked it up in the second half, ripping off 34 straight points to take control of the game.

 2. Backup QB Mason Rudolph gave Titans early boost, but pass protection broke down.
 Stepping in for an injured Will Levis, Rudolph was sharp early Sunday at Buffalo.
-He completed 18 of 23 first-half passes for 155 yards and a TD, which was impressive given how much pressure the Bills were generating consistent pressure.
+He completed 18 of 23 first-half passes for 155 yards and a TD, which was impressive given how the Bills were generating consistent pressure.
 Rudolph coughed up a fumbled snap on the third series, and though the Bills couldn’t cash in on it, their pass rush eventually couldn’t be contained.
 Rudolph was pressured on more than half of his attempts and was 7-of-17 passing for 60 yards with two sacks and an interception after halftime.
 The Titans had trouble giving him clean pockets for most of the game until the Bills were protecting a big lead.
 Jaelyn Duncan became their third starting right tackle of the season, but he left the game early with a hamstring injury, giving way to Nicholas Petit-Frere, who allowed a game-high eight pressures.
 The Titans were limited in this one, with only two active running backs (Tony Pollard and Julius Chestnut), and they again struggled to get the ball to their two best receivers.
 Calvin Ridley caught three passes for 42 on nine targets, letting a few balls slip through his hands, and DeAndre Hopkins ran 22 routes but caught only one pass (his only target) for minus-2 yards.

 3. Greg Rousseau-led Bills defense to strong finish.
-The Titans led 10-0 as both the Bills’ offense and defense slumbered through the start of Sunday’s game.
+The Titans led, 10-0, as both the Bills’ offense and defense slumbered through the start of Sunday’s game.
 Tennessee’s first turnover was a pure giveaway on Rudolph’s second-quarter fumble, but it woke up Buffalo’s defense, which finished with a strong effort overall.
 Rousseau had an early offsides penalty but finished the game with a game-high 11 pressures and a half sack.
 DaQuan Jones and Ed Oliver also helped with strong interior pressure, and Dawuane Smoot made a pair of tackles for loss.
 The Bills stopped the Titans on fourth down at the Tennessee 44-yard line, leading to a Buffalo touchdown that started the ball rolling for them.
 The Titans totaled only 11 yards on 11 third-quarter plays.
 If there was one negative on the defensive side for Buffalo, it was that Terrel Bernard suffered two injuries that caused him to leave the game -- first with a head injury and later with an ankle.
 Before that, he was all over the field, and the Bills are hoping for good news on his status.

 NFL Research: With his 68th victory, Josh Allen tied Aaron Rodgers and Hall of Famers Joe Montana, Brett Favre and Terry Bradshaw for the sixth-most wins in a quarterback’s first 100 starts.